bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/topside-computer.md

 # Supported Operating Systems

-QGroundControl has been tested and supported on the following operating systems:
+QGroundControl has been tested and is supported on the following operating systems:

 * Windows 10
 * macOS 10.10 or later
 * Ubuntu 16.04 or later

+The minumum requirements are recommended for Windows and Linux computers:

+* i5 Processor
+* 8GB RAM

 ## Rugged and Semi-Rugged Computers